telus/terraform-aws_elasticache_cluster/README.md

 Defaults:

+- `engine_version` - The Redis version you want to use.
+Defaults to 2.8.24
-- `node_type` - The EC instance type, defaults to cache.m3.medium
+- `node_type` - The EC instance type, defaults to cache.m4.large
-- `availability_zones` - The availability zones your node will launch into.
-Defaults to ca-central-1a and ca-central-1b
+- `availability_zone` - The availability zones your node will launch into.
+Defaults to ca-central-1a
 - `port` - EC port.
 Defaults to 6379
 - `num_cache_nodes` - Number of nodes wanted for cluster.
-Defaults to 2
+Defaults to 1
 - `security_group_ids` - Security group ID for cluster.
 - `subnet_group_name` Subnet group name for cluster.
 - `parameter_group_name` Parameter group name for cluster.
 Defaults to default.redis2.8